Xomega-Net/Xomega.Docs/docs/tutorial/3-details/7-related-fields.md

 To make writing custom service code easier, let's first create a custom partial class for the `Person` entity, to expose a `FullName` property to display a person as a string.

-As we did before, we can simply set the `extend="true"` attribute on the `edm:customize` element of the `person` object's configuration, as shown below.
+As we did before, we can simply set the `extend="true"` attribute on the `edm:entity` element of the `person` object's configuration, as shown below.

 ```xml title="person.xom"
     <object name="person">